 The local home stores like Home Depot and Lowe’s often have scrap pieces of 4 x 4 timber.
-This size is just perfect for making cute decorative pieces like these DIY Halloween scrap wood ghosts.
+This size is just perfect for making cute decorative pieces like these scrap wood ghosts.

-These DIY Halloween Scrap Wood Ghosts are a Fun Project.
+These DIY Halloween scrap wood ghosts are a fun project

 I made over my mailbox this summer and the post was in pretty bad shape so I could not reuse it for that project, but it was perfect for this one.

-- 3 pieces of 4 x 4 scrap wood.
-I used a 3″, a 5″ and an 8″ piece.
+- 3 pieces of 4 x 4 scrap wood (I used a 3″, a 5″ and an 8″ piece)

-- Halloween Ribbon for the hair and neckties.
+- Halloween ribbon for the hair and neckties

 - Glue gun and hot glue sticks